-Over the past few years, we have aligned our programs to key challenges in science, health and diversity identified by the UN Sustainable Development Goals.
-We have also recognized that technological solutions are increasingly playing a role in helping the world to tackle these.
+Since 2005, the Elsevier Foundation provides over $1 million USD a year in grants to knowledge-centered institutions around the world, addressing key challenges in science, health and diversity identified by the UN Sustainable Development Goals.
+We have also recognized that technological solutions are increasingly playing a role in helping the world to support the SDGs.
 This has led us to evolve our approach into a tech-enabled, partnership-driven model allowing us to develop our knowledge and networks while facilitating closer, more sustained and impactful involvement in the work of these organizations.

 Click on each icon to know more about our initiatives regarding the respective SDG: